 Peter J. Gomes Memorial Book Prize Awarded

-The MHS has announced that the Peter J. Gomes Memorial Book Prize will go to Tamara Plakins Thornton for her book Nathaniel Bowditch & the Power of Numbers: How a 19th-Century Man of Business, Science, & the Sea Changed American Life, published in 2016 by The University of North Carolina Press.
-The Peter J. Gomes Memorial Book Prize is given to the best nonfiction work on the history of Massachusetts published during the preceding year.
-Thornton will receive the award at an event at the Society on January 25, 2018.
+The Massachusetts Historical Society (MHS) has awarded the 2023 Peter J. Gomes Memorial Book Prize to Andrew M. Wehrman for his book The Contagion of Liberty: The Politics of Smallpox in the American Revolution, published in 2022 by Johns Hopkins University Press.
+The Gomes Prize is given to the best nonfiction work on the history of Massachusetts published during the preceding year.
+Wehrman will receive the award at an event in 2024.

 After reviewing 12 submissions that interpret the history of Massachusetts through a wide range of subjects and time periods, the Peter J. Gomes Book Prize selection committee chose The Contagion of Liberty: The Politics of Smallpox in the American Revolution as the 2023 winner.
 According to the committee members, the book, “provides a new and timely examination of smallpox in British America that focuses on the politics of public health measures” and “builds on other works on smallpox during this period with accounts of the emergence of the virulent virus, the role that slavery and racism played in inoculation, and General Washington’s critical shift from opposing to supporting inoculation of Continental Army soldiers.”

 The selection committee praised The Contagion of Liberty for being “unique in examining changes that came with the development of vaccinations during the early Republic.
 The result is an outstanding study of the past that can help us better understand how Americans have managed public health emergencies.”
 Calling the book an “indispensable and essential work of scholarship,” the committee members unanimously voted to award the 2023 Peter J. Gomes Memorial Book Prize to Prof. Andrew M. Wehrman.